15 min read

 It stopped.

 He waited.
-The seconds didn't pass, they stretched, like taffy, like something on a rack.
-Each one arrived and refused to end.
+The seconds didn't pass, they stretched, each one arriving and refusing to end.

 Then three knocks.
 Heavy.
 Patient.
 Like they had all the time in the world.